TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-billing-general-question-about-my-bill.md

     articleId="sentinel-billing-general-question-about-my-bill"
 />

-# Understanding my bill
+# Understand your bill

-If you want to better understand your bill, the article [Azure Sentinel pricing](https://azure.microsoft.com/pricing/details/azure-sentinel/) provides information about Azure Sentinel related billing
+To better understand your bill, see [Azure Sentinel pricing](https://azure.microsoft.com/pricing/details/azure-sentinel/) for information about Azure Sentinel related billing.